SpaceX Starbase: History

+Starbase is also used sometimes to describe the region of the Boca Chica subdelta peninsula surrounding the SpaceX facilities; see Boca Chica (Texas).
+In January 2024, Cameron County and Brownsville officials both passed resolutions requesting the federal government to recognize "Starbase" as an official place name for the area.

 Launch site selection and environmental assessment

 As early as April 2007, at least five potential locations were publicly known, including "sites in Alaska, California, Florida, Texas and Virginia."
 In September 2012, it became clear that Georgia and Puerto Rico were also interested in pursuing the new SpaceX commercial spaceport facility.
-The Camden County, Georgia, Joint Development Authority voted unanimously in November 2012 to "explore developing an aero-spaceport facility" at an Atlantic coastal site to support both horizontal and vertical launch operations.
-The main Puerto Rico site under consideration at the time was land that had formerly been the Roosevelt Roads Naval Station.
-By September 2012, SpaceX was considering seven potential locations for the new commercial launch pad around the United States.
-For much of the time since, the leading candidate location for the new facility was a parcel of land adjacent to Boca Chica Beach near Brownsville, Texas.
+The Camden County, Georgia, Joint Development Authority voted unanimously in November 2012 to "explore developing an aerospaceport facility" at an Atlantic coastal site to support both horizontal and vertical launch operations.
+The main Puerto Rico site under consideration was the former Roosevelt Roads Naval Station.
+By September 2012, SpaceX was considering seven potential locations around the United States for the new commercial launch pad.
+Since then, the leading candidate location for the new facility was a parcel of land adjacent to Boca Chica Beach near Brownsville, Texas.